Paul Feyerabend: Berkeley, Zurich and retirement

+In his autobiography, Feyerabend describes how the community of 'intellectuals' seemed to "...take a slight interest in me, lift me up to his own eye level, took a brief look at me, and drop me again.
+After making me appear more important than I ever thought I was, it enumerated my shortcomings and put me back on my place."
+This treatment left him all but indifferent.
+During the years following the publication of Against Method and the critical reviews that followed – some of which as scathing as superficial – he suffered from bouts of ill health and depression.
+While medical doctors could not do anything for him, some help came from alternative therapies (e.g., Chinese herbal medicines, acupuncture, diet, massage).
+He also kept moving among academic appointments (Auckland, Brighton, Kassel).

-In 1989, Feyerabend took a position as Professor of Philosophy at the Eidgenössische Technische Hochschule (ETH) in Zurich, where he run well attended lectures, including on the Theatetus, Timeaus, and Aristotle's physics. as well as public debates and seminars for the non-academic public.
-Feyerabend met his fourth and final wife, Grazia Borrini, in 1983.
+Towards the end of the 1970s, Feyerabend was assigned a position as Professor of Philosophy at the Eidgenössische Technische Hochschule (ETH) in Zurich.
+There, he ran well attended lectures, including on the Theaetetus, Timeaus, and Aristotle's physics as well as public debates and seminars for the non-academic public.
+Through the 1980s, he enjoyed alternating between posts at ETH Zurich and UC Berkeley.
+In 1983, he also met Grazia Borrini, who would become his fourth and final wife.
 She heard of Feyerabend from train passengers in Europe and attended his seminar in Berkeley.
-They were married in 1989 when the decided to try to have children, for which they needed medical assistance due to Feyerabend's war injury.
+They were married in 1989, when they both decided to try to have children, for which they needed medical assistance due to Feyerabend's war injury.
 Feyerabend claims that he finally understood the meaning of love because of Grazia.
-This had a dramatic impact on his worldview.
+This had a dramatic impact on his worldview ("Today it seems to me that love and friendship play a central role and that without them even the noblest achievements and the most fundamental principles remain pale, empty and dangerous").
+It is also in those years that he developed what he describes as "...a trace of a moral character”.

-After his mandatory retirement in 1990, Feyerabend continued to give lectures, including often in Italy, published papers and book reviews for Common Knowledge, and worked on his posthumously released Conquest of Abundance and autobiography.
-After a short period of suffering from a brain tumor, he died in 1994 at the Genolier Clinic, overlooking Lake Geneva, Switzerland.
-He is buried in Vienna in his family grave.
+In 1989, Feyerabend voluntarily left Berkeley for good.
+After his mandatory retirement also from Zurich, in 1990, he continued to give lectures, including often in Italy, published papers and book reviews for Common Knowledge, and worked on his posthumously released Conquest of Abundance and on his autobiography-- the volumes for which writing became for him "a 'pleasurable activity', almost like composing a work of art".
+He remained based in Meilen, in Switzerland, but often spent time with his wife in Rome.
+After a short period of suffering from an inoperable brain tumor, he died in 1994 at the Genolier Clinic, overlooking Lake Geneva, Switzerland.
+He had just turned 70.
+He is buried in his family grave, in Vienna.